mirukibs/Student-Tech-Resources/CONTRIBUTING.md

 git push origin your-branch-name
 ```

+Ensure you replace "your-username" and "your-branch-name" with your GitHub username and the meaningful name of your branch, respectively.
+This order aligns with the steps you provided and maintains a clear and concise guide for contributors.

 ## Step 7: Create a Pull Request

 Showcase your expertise by initiating a pull request.
 Navigate to the original repository on GitHub, select "New Pull Request," and elucidate the nature of your modifications before submission.